 Returns in LBO analysis

-In Leverage buyout the financial buyers evaluate investment opportunities by analyzing expected internal rates of return (IRRs), which measure returns on invested equity.
+In a Leverage buyout, the financial buyers evaluate investment opportunities by analyzing expected internal rates of return (IRRs), which measure returns on invested Equity.
 IRRs represent the discount rate at which the net present value of cash flows equals zero.
-Historically, financial sponsors’ hurdle rate, which is the minimum required rate, have been in excess of 30%, but may be as low as 15-20% for particular deals under adverse economic conditions.
+Historically, financial sponsors have set their hurdle rate, representing the minimum required rate, at levels exceeding 30%.
+However, the hurdle rate may be as low as 15-20% under adverse economic conditions for specific deals.

 Sponsors also measure the success of an LBO investment using a metric called “cash on cash”.
 Typical LBO investments return range between 2x – 5x cash-on-cash.
-If an investment returns 2x cash on cash, the sponsor is said to have “doubled its money”.
+If an investment generates a 2x cash on-cash return, we say that the sponsor has “doubled its money.”

 - De-levering (paying down debt)